 6.6.2.E Lane

-Lanes are small traveled ways intended to provide direct access to the 40 ft.
-(Curb and Gutter) or
+Lanes are small traveled ways intended to provide direct access to the -

 front of a limited number of single-family structures.
-Lanes are limited in 50 ft.
+Lanes are limited in - 50 ft.
 (Open Drainage)

 the number of lots served.
-Generally, they are very short; often less than 16 ft.
+Generally, they are very short; often less than 2.
+Pavement 16 ft.
 (Curb and Gutter) or

 four hundred (400) feet.
-Items including, but not limited to, traffic 18 ft.
+Items including, but not limited to, traffic Width 18 ft.
 (Open Drainage)

 carrying capacity, topography and connectivity, shall be a consideration 3.
 Design 20 mph

 when permitting a lane in lieu of a street.
 Speed

 4. Traffic 2 lanes

 Lanes

 5. Parking Informal, one side only

 Lanes

 6. Curb 15 ft.
 (See Section 6.7.6)

 Radius

 7. Walkway 5 ft. sidewalk one side only

 Туре

 8. Planter Continuous planting strip 5

 Туре ft.
 (Curb) or 8 ft.
 (Swale)

 9. n/a

 Pedestrian

 Facilities

 10. Curb Vertical curb and gutter or

 Туре LID or Swale (Additional

 right-of-way may be required

 for natural drainage

 sections)

 11. 1 per 40 ft. of street frontage

 Landscape (See also Section 8.5.1)

 Туре

 12. Bicycle Informal

 Facilities

 13. 800 ft. unless approved by

 Maximum the Administrator

 Length

-6.6.2.F Alley

-Alleys are intended to provide indirect, limited access to the rear of properties but not to accommodate through traffic.
+6.6.2.F Alley Alleys are intended to provide indirect, limited access to the rear of properties but not to accommodate through traffic.
 Utilities, either above A. Right-of-Way Width 20-24 ft.

-ground or underground, may be located in alleyways to provide service B. Pavement 12 ft.
+ground or underground, may be located in alleyways to provide service connections to rear elevations.
+B. Pavement Width 12 ft.

-connections to rear elevations.
-Width

 C. Parking Lanes None

 D. Curb Radius Taper

 E. Walkway Type Path optional

 F. Curb Type Inverted Crown

 G. Landscape None

 Туре

 H. Building 15 ft.

 Setback from

 Alley Centerline

 I. Maximum 400 ft. unless

 Length approved by

 Administrator